 - Collaborate.
 Art can be a fun social activity that allows you to bond in a new way with your friends and family.
 Maybe start with a home decor or craft project.

 - Surround yourself with art that inspires you.
 Go to art shows and museums, visit local artists’ studios.
 Collect art, hang your art up and live with it.
 Art feeds the spirit.

 - Use social media not as a distraction but a tool.
 There are many inspiring great artists on instagram and pinterest.
-Be a sponge, but then remember to squeeze it!
+Be a sponge, then squeeze it!

 - Keep a sketchbook of ideas and a written journal of your daily and long-term goals, plans, and document your everyday life.
 Trust in the power of the subconcious.

 - Read a good book!
 Books by artists that inspire you, or a self-help book to overcome blocks.
 These books helped me:

 - Design the Life you Love by Ayse Birsel